Droogans/ProtractorPageObjects/README.md

 Done, without errors.
 ```

-Again, you could jave just run `protractor test/protractor.conf.js` instead, and it would essentially do the same thing as above.
 > **PROTIP**: if you get an error, and your traceback is really short and unhelpful, try running `protractor test/protractor.conf.js` directly.
 You'll tend to get an exact location of syntax errors that way.

 ## I have no idea how to write page objects.